ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 In the `/abbreviationcommand.js` file import the {@link module:core/command~Command `Command`} class, and create its instance.

-We'll start by simply moving there the action we already created for `submit` in our `_createFormView()` method, passing the title and the abbreviation text into the command's `execute()` method.
+We will start by simply moving there the action we already created for `submit` in our `_createFormView()` method, passing the title and the abbreviation text into the command's `execute()` method.

 ```js
 // abbreviation/abbreviationcommand.js